mehmetozanguven/mehmetozanguven.github.io/_posts/java/2022-02-16-simple-hash-map-with-time-to-live-feature.md

 Before putting the item(s) to the cache, we are wrapping with the new object called `CacheValue` which includes expiration date = now + expirationInMs.

-And also while getting element from the cache, we first are getting element from the cache,
+And also while getting element from the cache:

 - If it is not found, then we are just returning Optional.empty();